 A good site needs a significant amount of web programming to ensure good load times and faster image rendering without compromising the primary purpose of the page.
 This will provide visitors with a smooth experience that’ll encourage them to return.

 In the past, website design was distinguished from content creation.
 Often, the two tasks were assigned to different contractors.
-With many web design companies now a one stop shop and in recognition that design and content are interdependent, clients are entrusting the content aspect to design companies too.
+With many web design companies now a one-stop-shop and in recognition that design and content are interdependent, clients are entrusting the content aspect to design companies too.

 Yet, content is more than just putting together nicely-flowing words.
 Creating content can take as long as the technical design itself.
 Great content means first developing an overarching strategy that will drive the crafting of compelling page copy thus connecting with visitors.
-High quality content needs time to think-through, draft, write, proofread, publish and format.
+High-quality content needs time to think-through, draft, write, proofread, publish, and format.

 Ideally, a search engine optimization (SEO) strategy should be crafted before the website is even designed and built.
-SEO will have an impact on the design elements, content, structure and labeling.
+SEO will have an impact on the design elements, content, structure, and labeling.
 SEO is how your website will be visible to search engines and thus be easier reached by your target audience.

 While many website template services claim to have built-in SEO features, these features are too general to capture the specific requirements of different clients across a diverse range of sectors.
 SEO for a custom-built site may take longer but is far more effective.

-Whereas web design has been simplified over the years allowing almost anyone to build a site on their own, an effectively designed website is one that’s thoughtful and deliberate.
+Whereas web design has been simplified over the years allowing almost anyone to build a site on their own, and effectively designed website is one that’s thoughtful and deliberate.
 Using templates that don’t do much except changing colors and dropping images is unlikely to achieve the desired results for firms serious about converting visitors.